OpenAI Codex CLI

 - See which service ids your pinned peer exposescurl -s http://localhost:8377/v1/models | jq '.data[].id'Example response"claude-opus-4-7" "claude-sonnet-4-6" "deepseek-v4-flash" "gpt-oss-120b"

-Whatever appears here is a valid value for `model = ...` inside `[profiles.antseed]` (or for `codex --profile antseed --model <id>`).
+Whatever appears here is a valid value for top-level `model = ...` in `~/.codex/antseed.config.toml` (or for `codex --profile antseed --model <id>`).

-Or pin a model for one session: `codex --profile antseed --model deepseek-v4-flash`.
+Manual profile equivalent: `codex --profile antseed --model deepseek-v4-flash`.

 - Verify inference is actually paid through AntSeedopen http://localhost:3118 # or: antseed buyer statusWhat to look for after one real promptDeposits available: 4.289391 USDC → 3.289391 USDC Deposits reserved: 0 USDC → 1 USDC